Current CANVAS Grantees

 Art/Lab: Innovating Jewish Arts and Culture is a community of contemporary Jewish artists, culture bearers and the audiences they engage throughout Portland, OR and the environs.
 Art/Lab’s vision manifests as a fellowship cohort for contemporary Jewish artists, an art gallery exclusively for Pacific Northwest Jewish artists, exhibitions, arts workshops and other public programs and dialogues.

-Founded in 2008 and based in New York City, the Jewish Art Salon is a global network dedicated to contemporary Jewish visual art.
+Jewish Art Salon is a global network dedicated to contemporary Jewish visual art, founded in 2008 and based in New York City.
 With over 400 members and 2,000 subscribers, the Jewish Art Salon has significantly influenced the field through its dynamic range of exhibitions, workshops, and interactive events.

 Jewish Book Council, founded in 1943, is the longest-running organization devoted exclusively to the support and celebration of Jewish literature.
 For over seventy years, Jewish Book Council has brought people together for meaningful discussions about Jewish life, identity, and culture through a literary lens.